shihabmridha/shihabmridha.github.io/content/posts/educative-io-course-downloader.md

 +++
 author = "Dijkstra"
 date = 2020-02-02T18:00:03Z
 description = "This script will download course for you from Educative.io.
-It uses NodeJS, TypeScript and your login credentials." draft = false slug = "educative-io-course-downloader" summary = "This script will download course for you from Educative.io.
-It uses NodeJS, TypeScript and your login credentials." tags = ["nodejs", "typescript", "javascript"] title = "Educative.io course downloader"
+It uses Bun, TypeScript and your login credentials." draft = false slug = "educative-io-course-downloader" summary = "This script will download course for you from Educative.io.
+It uses Bun, TypeScript and your login credentials." tags = ["bun", "typescript", "javascript"] title = "Educative.io course downloader"

 +++